tugstugi/mongolian-bert/README.md

 To be released.

+Finetuning for Mongolian text classification will be released in [sharavsambuu/mongolian-text-classification](https://github.com/sharavsambuu/mongolian-text-classification.)

 ## Pre-Training

 This repo already provides pre-trained models.
 If you really want to pre-train from scratch, you will need a TPU.